plaisirgs/Relaxation_Parlor/README.md

 This application is called Relaxation Parlor.
 Using this application, a user can book an appointment with a massage therapist who specializes in either Swedish, Shiatsu, Hot Stone, Aromatherapy, Deep Tissue, Reflexology, Prenatal, and Lympathic massages.

-## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.

 ## Usage

-To run this application you will be using http://localhost:3000/.
+In the terminal, first run 'bundle install'.
+Then in the terminal enter 'rails s' to start the server.
+To run this application, enter http://localhost:3000/ into the address bar in the browser of your choice.

+ ## Technologies

+Rails 6

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.